 For more information on allergy and food intolerances visit Allergy UK.

 Victoria is an experienced Dietitian, specialising in paediatric allergies and weight loss working predominantly within the NHS.
-In her spare time she try’s and reviews ‘free from’ products on the website Allergy Angle and works privately with the Diet Angels too.
+In her spare time she try’s and reviews ‘free from’ products on the website Allergy Angle and works privately with the Diet Angles too.
 Victoria’s skills help assess, educate and treat nutritional related problems and her friendly, practical and professional approach aids motivation to achieve the desired goals and outcome.